Skip to main content

 Jaburg & Wilk PC

 MITCHELL REICHMAN is a shareholder at Jaburg Wilk where he chairs the Family Law Department.
 He is a Fellow of the American Academy of Matrimonial Lawyers and a State Bar Certified Family Law Specialist.
-Now in his forty-first year of practice, most of his work is in high conflict, complex domestic relations cases involving substantial assets.
+Now in his forty-third year of practice, most of his work is in high conflict, complex domestic relations cases involving substantial assets.
 Admitted to practice in both Arizona and California, Mr. Reichman has been a frequent presenter to lawyers, judges, mental health professionals and accountants in programs sponsored by the State Bar of Arizona, the Maricopa County Bar Association, the American Academy of Matrimonial Lawyers, the Association of Family and Conciliation Courts and the Arizona Institute of Certified Public Accountants.
-He has been Chair of the Executive Council of the Family Law Section of the State Bar of Arizona and Co-Chaired the Family Law Section presentation at the State Bar Convention for the past eight years.
-Mr. Reichman is listed in Best Lawyers in America 2013 through 2023; Martindale Hubbell’s Bar Register of Preeminent Lawyers and has been recognized as a Southwest Super Lawyer every year since 2009.
+He has been Chair of the Executive Council of the Family Law Section of the State Bar of Arizona.
+Mr. Reichman is listed in Best Lawyers in America 2013 through 2025; Martindale Hubbell’s Bar Register of Preeminent Lawyers and has been recognized as a Southwest Super Lawyer every year since 2009.
 For a more complete biography, visit https://www.jaburgwilk.com/our-people/mitchell-reichman

 Nicole Dawn Marie Siqueiros-Stoutner Related Seminars and Products